orstavik/JoiEvents/docs/4_EventSequence/Pattern17_MarkMyValues.md

 ## Example: `triple-click`

-In this example we extend the `tripple-click` event to take note of the distance between clicks.
+In this example we extend the `triple-click` event to take note of the distance between clicks.
 If the combined distance between the `x` and `y` values are above a certain threshold, no `triple-click` will be dispatched.